JessicaG/jessicag.github.io/_posts/2014-10-03-Using-Paperclip-AWS-and-Fog.md

 $ heroku config:set S3_BUCKET_NAME=appname-assets
 {% endhighlight %}

-Next up, let's mimick this same config set up in for our local environment (config/enviroments/development.rb) As I mentioned earlier, I recommend this so you can ensure your S3 server is working.
+Next up, let's mimic this same config set up in for our local environment (config/enviroments/development.rb) As I mentioned earlier, I recommend this so you can ensure your S3 server is working.
 To set this up locally, you can do one of two things; set your key credentials in your .bash or .zshrc profile editor or create a secret.yml file and add that specific file to .gitignore.